mubeendev3/magic-studio-fyp/README.md

 ## 🤖 Introduction

-Welcome to ImaginAI, the ultimate AI image SaaS platform.
+Welcome to MagicStudio AI, the ultimate AI image SaaS platform.
 Our platform is designed to empower users like you to unlock the full potential of image processing.
-With a secure payment infrastructure, advanced image search capabilities, and a wide range of AI features, including image restoration, recoloring, object removal, generative filling, and background removal, ImaginAI is the go-to tool for photographers, graphic designers, and enthusiasts alike.
+With a secure payment infrastructure, advanced image search capabilities, and a wide range of AI features, including image restoration, recoloring, object removal, generative filling, and background removal, MagicStudio AI is the go-to tool for photographers, graphic designers, and enthusiasts alike.

 Our user-friendly interface and seamless experience across devices make it easy for you to transform your images and bring them to life like never before.
-Whether you're looking to enhance your portfolio or simply explore your creative side, ImaginAI is here to revolutionize the way you interact with images.
+Whether you're looking to enhance your portfolio or simply explore your creative side, MagicStudio AI is here to revolutionize the way you interact with images.

 ## ⚙️ Tech Stack